 If you learn how to make these campfires, you’ll be set for most conditions.

-It’s a good idea to practice how to make these fires before you’re subject to those conditions, however.
+It’s a good idea to practice how to make these fires before you’re subject to those conditions and learn about the different wood and flame starting materials that you have at your disposal.

 Oh, and if you can’t get a fire going, why not use a solar cooker?